 Levels: There is only one level for this class.

 Start Date: Course consists of 4 lesson plans.
 No live classes- view the lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
-We will release ALL lesson plans on June 2 and you will have until August 11 to complete all work.
+Enrollment is open until July 14 and you have until August 11 to complete the course.
+You’ll receive class access information within 48 hours of enrolling.
+This gives you complete freedom during the summer to do the work!
 Final reports will be issued on August 12.
-However, we will accept enrollments for this class until it is full or until July 14- allowing students to join the course at any time and ensuring they have enough time to complete their work.
 This gives you complete freedom during the summer to do the work!
 Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 12.

 This Medieval Art History class is a focused course in the Next Level Homeschool Art History Series.
 This course will act as an introductory course into the art and architecture of Europe and the Middle East during the Middle Ages.
 This course will teach students how to identify the trademarks of the art of the Medieval period, interpret those works of art using art historical methods of observation, comparison, and inductive reasoning, and then relate those aspects to their distinct cultural, economic, and political contexts.

 Studying the works of art and architecture of the Medieval period helps us to understand the lives and culture of the peoples that lived during this transitional period of human history.
 This class is intended to connect the timeline from the Ancient Period, through the Middle Ages, and into the Renaissance.